ASER: Towards Large-scale Commonsense Knowledge Acquisition via Higher-order Selectional Preference over Eventualities: Background

-In this paper, we propose to leverage higher-order selectional preference to discover and store commonsense knowledge about {\it Activities} (or process, e.g., ``I sleep''), {\it States} (e.g., ''I am hungry''), {\it Events} (e.g., ``I make a call''), and their {\it Relations} (e.g., ``I am hungry'' may result in ``I have lunch''), for which we call ASER.
+In this paper, we propose to leverage higher-order selectional preference to discover and store commonsense knowledge about {\it Activities} (or process, e.g., ``I sleep''), {\it States} (e.g., ``I am hungry''), {\it Events} (e.g., ``I make a call''), and their {\it Relations} (e.g., ``I am hungry'' may result in ``I have lunch''), for which we call ASER.
 In fact, {\it Activities}, {\it States}, and {\it Events}, which are expressed by verb-related clauses, are all eventualities following the commonly adopted terminology and categorization proposed by Mourelatos~\cite{ALEXANDER1978} and Bach~\cite{bach1986algebra}.
 Previous literature on eventualities mostly focuses on extracting eventualities from text with pre-defined event schemas, which enumerates triggers with senses and arguments with roles, defined in FrameNet~\cite{framenet} or ACE~\cite{NIST05}.
 However, as the pre-defined event ontology is often domain-specific and small (e.g., ACE contains 33 event types), the extracted events cannot cover all commonsense.
 Different from them, instead of using a small event ontology, we use patterns over the dependency graphs, which could contain multiple words and dependency edges, to extract eventualities.
 Any events that satisfy the pre-defined patterns will be extracted, and thus we achieve much broader coverage.
 Besides the eventuality extraction, extracting relations between eventualities is another vital research problem in the NLP community.
 For example, HieVe~\cite{DBLP:conf/lrec/GlavasSMK14} focuses on extracting super-sub event relations, and TimeBank~\cite{pustejovsky2003timebank} focuses on the temporal relations.
 These works typically focus on identifying implicit relations, which is a very challenging task, and the state-of-the-art models can only achieve 59.5 F1~\cite{DBLP:conf/emnlp/WangCZR20} and 75.5 F1~\cite{DBLP:conf/emnlp/HanNP19} on the HieVe and TimeBank datasets, respectively.
 As a result, current models are still not ready to be used to extract high-quality relations between events.
+At the same time, the current state-of-the-art model on implicit discourse relations can only achieve the accuracy of 57.26~\cite{DBLP:conf/ijcai/LiuOSJ20} on CoNLL-2015 dataset~\cite{xue2015conll}.
 As an alternative, we discard the implicit relations and only focus on explicit discourse relations between events.
 By doing so, we sacrifice the recall but make sure the high-quality of the collected knowledge.
 For example, the used discourse parser proposed by \cite{DBLP:conf/conll/WangL15} can guarantee 90.14\% F1 on explicit discourse relation classification.
 Simultaneously, we try to scan a huge corpus to guarantee the resulting knowledge graph's overall coverage.